 - has ceased to carry on the prescribed practice of traditional Chinese medicine for which he is registered;

-- has contravened or failed to comply with any condition to which his registration is subject;
+- has failed to comply with any condition to which his registration is subject;

 - has contravened any regulation made under this Act relating to the practice and conduct of registered persons that applies to him;